What Happened To Billy Boyd? He Reunited With The Lord Of The Rings Cast

 Billy Boyd starred in the Lord of the Rings trilogy, and also had a reunion with the cast back in 2020.

 Scottish actor Billy Boyd made a name for himself when he starred in the Lord of the Rings trilogy, starting with Lord of the Rings: The Fellowship of the Rings in 2001.
 His role as Pippin should have brought the actor more prominent acting gigs.
 But unlike some of the other Lord of the Rings cast members, Boyd hasn’t gone on to become a huge star.
 Here’s what he’s up to now.

 One possible reason Boyd is only seen in bit parts could be the fact that he’s often busy fronting a band.
 Beefcake is their name and they were conceived in 2006.
-Initially the group got together working on studio-based projects, but shortly realized that they had a great sound and formed Beefcake.
+Initially, the group got together to work on studio-based projects, but shortly realized that they had a great sound and formed Beefcake.

 To date, the band has released three CDs and is constantly out on the road performing.

 HE WAS PART OF A LORD OF THE RINGS REUNION

 If all this Lord of the Rings talk has got you jonesing for more, let Josh Gad help you with that.
 The actor has been bringing back movie casts from the past on his YouTube channel Reunited Apart.
 In the past, he’s brought back the cast from The Goonies and Back to the Future.

 One of his episodes included the cast from The Lord of the Rings, which Billy Boyd was part of.
 The reunion premiered on Gad’s channel on May 31, 2020.

 Other Lord of the Rings folks included Elijah Wood, Sean Astin, Ian McKellan, Orlando Bloom, and Peter Jackson.